 Alla Zahaykevych.
 Biography

-She studied at the Kyiv State Conservatory in the class of Professor Yuriy Ishchenko (1985-1990) and at the Institute for Research and Coordination in Acoustics/Music (IRCAM) in Paris (1995-1996).
-From 1986 to 1999, she was a member of the band "Drevo" (led by Yevhen Yefremov).
+Born in 1966 in Khmelnytskyi, she studied at the Kyiv State Conservatory (now the National Music Academy of Ukraine) under Professor Yuriy Ishchenko from 1985 to 1990 and at the Institute for Research and Coordination in Acoustics/Music (IRCAM) in Paris from 1995 to 1996.
+From 1986 to 1999, she was a member of the "Drevo" ensemble, led by Yevhen Yefremov, with whom she explored Ukrainian authentic singing and participated in numerous ethnographic expeditions, conferences, and festivals.

-Since the mid-1990s, she has actively promoted academic electroacoustic music in Ukraine and collaborated with experimental electronic music musicians.
-Since 1998, she has been teaching at the Department of Music Information Technology at the National Music Academy of Ukraine, where she founded the Electroacoustic Music Studio with the support of the International Renaissance Foundation.
+Since the mid-1990s, Zahaikevych has actively promoted academic electroacoustic music in Ukraine and collaborated with experimental electronic musicians.
+From 1998 to 2023, she taught at the Department of Music Information Technologies at the National Music Academy of Ukraine, where she established an electroacoustic music studio with the support of the International Renaissance Foundation.

 Listen to music in the App